 Some employers may be concerned about managing cultural differences in the workplace.
-In practice, this rarely proves to be as challenging as employers anticipate!
+By taking certain steps, companies can create a culturally inclusive environment from the start:

-- To preempt any challenges that could arise, focus on clear communication and setting expectations with refugee employees - and, just as importantly, their non-refugee coworkers. - Consider making accommodations for refugee employees, e.g. aligning break times with prayer times or adjusting your uniform policies to accommodate cultural norms around appropriate clothing. - For more best practices in this space, reach out to the Tent team.
+- Matching new refugee employees with "buddies" or co-workers that can help address the new hire's questions relating to the company's culture. - Consider making accommodations for refugee employees, e.g. aligning break times with prayer times or adjusting your uniform policies to accommodate cultural norms around appropriate clothing.